WalletConnect/WalletConnectSharp/README.md

 ## Connecting with NEthereum

 With the above, you have enough to use the base WalletConnect protocol.
 However, this library comes with an NEthereum provider implementation.
 To use it, you simply invoke `CreateProvider(url)` or `CreateProvider(IClient)`.
-This is because the `WalletConnect` protocol does not perform read operations, so you must provide either an `Infura Project ID`, a node HTTP url for `HttpProvider` or a custom `IClient`.
+You are required to specify an additional RPC URL or a custom `IClient` because the `WalletConnect` protocol does not perform read operations (`eth_call`, `eth_estimateGas`, etc..), so you must provide either an `Infura Project ID`, a node's HTTP url for `HttpProvider` or a custom `IClient`.

 Here is an example
 ```csharp